robbinjanssen/home-assistant-omnik-inverter/README.md

 ## How does it work?

 The web interface has a javascript file that contains the actual values.
-This is updated every minute (afaik).
+This is updated every 5 minutes.
 Check it out in your browser at `http://<your omnik ip address>/js/status.js`

 The result contains a lot of information, but there is one part we're interested in:
 ```js